viscop/aria-dto-validator/README.md

 ];
 ```

-This pattern keeps the policy declarative while still allowing workflow-specific logic to decide which values are valid for a given request.
+This pattern keeps the policy declarative while still allowing workflow or action specific logic to decide which values are valid for a given request.

-## Complete Workflow Example
+## Complete Example

 ```javascript
 var allowedEnvironments = ["dev", "test", "prod"];